 Get the best value for your money

 As we’ve shown, a boning knife can vary quite a bit in price.
-It’s important to look not just at the price but at the value you’re obtaining for that amount.
+It’s important to look not just at the price, but also at the value you’re obtaining for that amount.
 For instance, will investing a bit more get you a knife that costs you less in sharpening and lasts longer?
 Or does a product at a lesser price point have the right amount of benefits and features for what you need?
+Many of the products listed here include a warranty.
+We see this as a very valuable feature.
+It not only shows that the company believes in its product, but it also provides peace of mind for the buyer.
 We took all of these into consideration when declaring our perceived value of each product.

 Expert Interviews & Opinions

 Choose the right flexibility or stiffness for your planned usage.
 A stiff blade is great for cutting deer, beef, and pork.
 A more flexible blade will suit you well if you need it for fish and poultry and more delicate work.
 There are also middle ground choices of semi-stiff or semi-flexible.

 Don’t choose a product simply because it says it is dishwasher safe.
 While the knife might technically be able to withstand the spray from a dishwasher, it can still become damaged if when the hard spray moves it around, jostling it against other dishes or cutlery in the machine.
 This can damage knives making them less effective and unsafe.